un0btanium/FactorioScript/README.md

 Well, i would like to add everything, but here is a good starting selection:

-* power and other operators
 * More direct assign statements (*=, /=, ^=, ect)
+* Allow the import of variable/signal names and aliases from a file.
 * IF statements
-* select your power pole of choice
-* Math and Util library
+* Math and Util (e.g. return max or min) library

 ## Libraries